Core Theme 1: Learning Environment

 This core theme was developed by a Learning Environment Core Theme Team comprised of faculty and administrators representing a broad cross section of the university.
 Three core theme objectives and eleven indicators were identified to measure the impact:

 Objective 1.1: Develop student pipeline to meet the health needs of an increasingly diverse Oregon and nation.

 1.1.1 Percentage of underrepresented minority students in OHSU programs, of total OHSU students.

-1.1.3 Percentage of OHSU nursing BS graduates trained outside the Portland campus.
+1.1.3 Percentage of OHSU nursing BS graduates educated outside the Portland campus.

 Rationale for Indicators:

 As the only academic health center in Oregon, OHSU strives to achieve the diversity reflected in the state today and anticipate demographic projections for tomorrow.
 A diverse workforce is needed to address the needs of increasingly complex patient populations and communities.
 Encouraging more students to pursue sciences in high school and college, especially minority students who tend to be underrepresented, is critical to achieving improved population health in Oregon while maintaining a steady pipeline for future health care professionals and scientists.

-Objective 1.2: Provide a supportive learning and work environment for diverse students, faculty and staff.
+Objective 1.2: Provide a supportive, diverse, and inclusive learning and work environment for students, faculty and staff.